Ger Browne: Knockavilla-Donaskeigh Kickhams

 Browne joined the Knockavilla–Donaskeigh Kickhams club at a young age and played in all grades at juvenile and underage levels before eventually joining the club's top adult team.
+In 2021 he transferred from Knockavilla Donaskeigh Kickhams to Cashel King Cormacs along with his brother Aaron Browne and his cousins Nathan Ryan and Devon Ryan, all of whom were County hurlers.

 Tipperary

 Minor and under-21

 Browne made his first appearance for the Tipperary minor team on 23 April 2016 when he scored two points from right wing-forward in a 1–20 to 1–17 defeat by Waterford in the Munster Championship.
 On 10 July 2016, he was switched to midfield and scored two points from play when Tipperary defeated Limerick by 1–24 to 0–10 to win the Munster final.
 On 4 September 2016, Browne was again at midfield when Tipperary renewed their rivalry with Limerick in the All-Ireland final.
 He ended the game with a winners' medal following the 1–21 to 0–17 victory.

 On 22 June 2017, Browne made his first appearance for the Tipperary under-21 team.
 He top scored with five points in the 2–24 to 0–19 defeat by Limerick in the Munster Championship.
 Browne was later nominated for the Team of the Year.

 On 4 July 2018, Browne scored four points from play in Tipperary's 2–23 to 1–13 defeat by Cork in the Munster final.
 On 26 August 2018, both Tipperary and Cork faced each other again in the All-Ireland final.
 Browne ended the game with a winners' medal after scoring three points in the 3–13 to 1–16 victory.
 He ended the year by being named at midfield on the Team of the Year and u21 hurler of the year.